JDLabOrg/WinIUManual/source/panels/link.rst

 .. image:: /_static/panels/link/page_type.png

-The page type sets the location of the page to which you want to connect and the corresponding widget.
+Create a relative URL of the selected page.
+If the page is same to the current page and the widget is selected, you can use the scroll animation (smoothly move to the widget).

 URL Type